joashpaul/Demo/README.md

 # DEMO GitHub
-This is a demo of Github
+This is a demo of Github for practice
 Updated text for Github